Redesign Legacy Inspection App

 Background

+Tradebeyond is a SaaS company providing solution for retailer to manage their supply chain operation.
+Our inspection app allowing inspectors to document and record products quality at the factory.
+These product can be soft goods like apparel and hard goods like machine.
 In 2023, Tradebeyond made a strategic move by acquiring Pivot88, with one of the key objectives being the integration of both companies' inspection products.
 The goal was to create a single inspection app and compete to become the leading product in the market.
-I was in charge of the UI/UX design on this project from ideation to implementation.

 Tradebeyond Legacy Inspection App